 Into the Archives

-Take a trip into Concordia's archives with Dr. Jerry Pfabe, emeritus history professor and the university’s archivist, to see how the Concordia has flourished over the last 125 years.
+Take a trip into Concordia's archives with Dr. Jerry Pfabe, emeritus history professor and the university’s archivist, to see how Concordia has flourished since opening in 1894.
 All while staying true to the original mission of equipping men and women to serve and lead in God's church and world.

 1880s - "Sehr gut"

 In 1889, the Nebraska District of The Lutheran Church—Missouri Synod discussed the establishment of a

 "pre-seminary" in Nebraska for pastors, teachers or both.